How to Protect Cardholder Data

 - Maintain a company-wide policy that addresses security for both employees and contractors.

 All businesses that accept major credit cards are subject to PCI DSS standards.
 To be PCI compliant, these businesses must follow all security standards set forth by the PCI SSC or Payment Card Industry Security Standards Council.
-There are four levels of PCI Compliance standards based on the amount of financial transactions each business processes per year.
+There are four levels of PCI Compliance standards based on the number of financial transactions each business processes per year.
 This monetary amount is equated to the level of risk assessed by the major credit card companies.
 Each card issuer maintains its level of compliance, though most follow the standard:

 - Level 1 – Businesses that conduct over $6 million in transactions annually.